The “Secret” Ingredient in Watermelon For Stronger Muscles

 This is thanks to its property that favors vasodilation through nitric oxide and the endothelial function.

-By improving blood circulation naturally, it can alleviate mild cases of erectile dysfunction.
+By improving blood circulation naturally, it may be able to help alleviate mild cases of erectile dysfunction.

-All this reminds us once again that instead of turning to medication, it’s always best to start by improving our lifestyle and dietary habits.
+All this reminds us once again that it’s a great idea to start improving our lifestyle and dietary habits.

 However, if the problem continues, it’s best to consult a specialist.